anpan7088/-drm_database/README.md

 ```

 ## tables for cities, places and countries

-### this tables are used for searching the places around the world and are only used in this procedures: SearchCitiesByCountry and SearchCitiesByName
+this tables are used for searching the places around the world and are only used in this procedures:

+1. SearchCitiesByCountry
+2. SearchCitiesByName

 ```SQL
 --